goldentoaste/html-parser/README.md

 ## dependencies:

-PyQt5 for ui, Everything else packaged with python by default.
+PyQt5 for ui, Pyinstaller for packaging, Everything else packaged with python by default.